Criminal Background Checks

 - Notice Requirement.

-- If UT Arlington has used a third-party vendor credit reporting agency to conduct criminal record checks, the resulting report is considered a “consumer report” under the Fair Credit Reporting Act (FCRA).
+- Because UT Arlington uses a third-party vendor credit reporting agency to conduct criminal record checks, the resulting report is considered a "consumer report" under the Fair Credit Reporting Act (FCRA).
 If such a report is relied on to deny employment, deny a promotion, reassign, or terminate an employee, the individual will be provided with a specific pre-adverse action disclosure that includes a copy of the individual's consumer report and a copy of "A Summary of Your Rights Under the Fair Credit Reporting Act," a document prescribed by the Federal Trade Commission.
 The credit reporting agency that furnishes the individual's report is required to give UT Arlington the summary of consumer rights (http://www.ftc.gov/bcp/edu/pubs/consumer/credit/cre35.pdf).

-- Within five business days following the receipt of the report as provided in Section F(i), the individual may submit additional information to the hiring manager relating to the criminal record and why it should not affect the employment decision.
-Before the hiring manager makes a final employment decision, he/she will review all information provided to him/her with the Vice President for Human Resources and UT Arlington’s Chief of Police (and in the case of a faculty member, with the Provost and Dean) and consult about whether to proceed with an offer of employment or an adverse employment action.
-If either Human Resources or UT Arlington’s Chief of Police (or in the case of a faculty member, the Provost and Dean) is of the opinion that the results of the criminal background check indicate that the individual may be unacceptable for the position being filled or for continued employment, then the hiring manager may not extend an offer to or continue employment of the individual without the prior written approval of the applicable executive officer or his or her designee.
+- Within five business days following the receipt of the report as provided in Section II.C.f.i, the individual may submit additional information to the hiring manager relating to the criminal record and why it should not affect the employment decision.
+Before the hiring manager makes a final employment decision, he/she will review all information provided to him/her with the Vice President for Human Resources or Designee, and UT Arlington's Chief of Police (and in the case of a faculty member, with the Provost and Dean) and consult about whether to proceed with an offer of employment or an adverse employment action.
+If either Human Resources or UT Arlington's Chief of Police (or in the case of a faculty member, the Provost and Dean) is of the opinion that the results of the criminal background check indicate that the individual may be unacceptable for the position being filled or for continued employment, then the hiring manager may not extend an offer to or continue employment of the individual without the prior written approval of the applicable executive officer or his or her designee.

 - Opportunity to Respond.